coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 How can we add more features to existing text & 3D scenes, without introducing new dataformats?<br>
 Historically, there's many attempts to create the ultimate markuplanguage or 3D fileformat.<br>
 Their lowest common denominator is: (co)authoring using plain text.<br>
-XR Fragments allows us to enrich/connect existing dataformats, by recursive use of existing technologies:<br>
+XR Fragments allows us to enrich/connect existing dataformats, by introducing existing technologies/ideas:<br>

 1. addressibility and navigation of 3D scenes/objects: [URI Fragments](https://en.wikipedia.org/wiki/URI_fragment) + src/href spatial metadata
-1. Interlinking text/& 3D by collapsing space into a Word Graph (XRWG) (and augmenting text with [bibs](https://github.com/coderofsalvation/tagbibs) / [BibTags](https://en.wikipedia.org/wiki/BibTeX) appendices (see [visual-meta](https://visual-meta.info) e.g.)
+1. Interlinking text/& 3D by collapsing space into a Word Graph (XRWG) to show [visible links](#visible-links) (and augmenting text with [bibs](https://github.com/coderofsalvation/tagbibs) / [BibTags](https://en.wikipedia.org/wiki/BibTeX) appendices (see [visual-meta](https://visual-meta.info) e.g.)
-1. extend the hashtag-to-browser-viewport paradigm beyond 2D documents (XR documents)
+1. unlocking spatial potential of the (originally 2D) hashtag (which jumps to a chapter) for navigating XR documents

 > NOTE: The chapters in this document are ordered from highlevel to lowlevel (technical) as much as possible